ardacetinkaya/Azure-Media-Services-AssetManager/README.md

 As another example there is a web trigerred Azure Function(*CheckJob.cs*) that checks an Azure Media Services job status with job id.
 If you can have Azure Media Services' job info, you can check its' status and do some operations according to job status.

 > In a real application scenario Azure Event Grid is a very good sidekick for Azure Media Services.
 There is also small example to publish az Azure Event Grid event.
+> Event-base integrations and Azure Functions are best friend of Media Services because of some time consuming operations in Azure Media Services.